renpy/renpy/sphinx/source/atl.rst

   is used when there are two and Catmull-Rom is used for three or more knots.
   In the former two cases, the knot or knots are simply control nodes.
 For Catmull-Rom, the first and last knot are control nodes (often outside the displayed path) and the other knots are points the path passes through.
-  To aid usabilty, it is possible to set a knot value as a tuple of values.

 * If the interpolation statement contains a "clockwise" or "counterclockwise" clause, circular motion is used, as described below.